Teacher Education Program Scholarships

 - $5000 automatic scholarship for all Fall 2020 students admitted to the Education Specialist Credential Only or M.Ed.
 Special Education program

 - $5000 automatic scholarship for Fall 2020 students admitted to the Chemistry and Physics Single Subject Teaching Credential Only or M.Ed.
 General Education + Credential

 *Students who receive the $5000 scholarships are not eligible for the Dean’s Scholarship

 Become a special education teacher, debt free!
-Now accepting applications for 2019 Special Education Scholars Service Program, which will fund a limited number of qualified students who enroll in the combined M.Ed./credential program in Special Education.
-15 opportunities available with priority consideration given to those who apply by January 31, 2019.
+Now accepting applications for 2020 Special Education Scholars Service Program, which will fund a limited number of qualified students who enroll in the combined M.Ed./credential program in Special Education.
+Priority consideration given to those who apply by January 17, 2020.
 Applicants are required to attend a mandatory info session.
 More information here.

 - UCR – RUSD Pipeline Scholarship (5 awards of $5,000)

 Pursuing a credential in secondary science or mathematics.
 Committed to teaching STEM for at least three years in RUSD.
 Bachelor’s degree in science, engineering, or mathematics.

 - James L. Reardon Scholarship (1 award of $1,300)